Setting your strategic direction with StratNavApp.com

 - Objectives are usually described as being SMART, that is Specific, Measurable, Achievable and Assigned, Realistic and Relevant, and Timebound.

 - KPIs are specific enough that you can collect actual data on them on a regular basis.
 It is important to be clear on exactly how and how often you will take or calculate the measurement.
-They add the Measurable objective to
+They add the Measurable objective to you SMART Objectives.

 - Targets are actual measurement values you plan to achieve by specified dates.
 They add the Achievable, Realistic and Timebound dimension to your SMART Objectives.